 “When Amy Johnson landed here on May 10 in 1930, this was India.
 The world is a very different place now,” Tracey had said.

-Talking about the love she received in Pakistan, she said that she was overwhelmed by the affection shown towards her by the people of Pakistan in general and Pakistan Air Force in particular.
+Talking about the love she received in Pakistan, she said that she was overwhelmed by the general affection shown towards her by the people of Pakistan and the Pakistan Air Force in particular.

-She had further said that she would be taking along sweet memories and an entirely different perspective from Pakistan to the West.
+She had further said she would be sharing sweet memories and an entirely different perspective from Pakistan to the West.

 “I am not flying in isolation.
-I have the honour to fly with Prince Nikolaos of Greece.”
+I have the honor to fly with Prince Nikolaos of Greece.”

 From Pakistan, she will leave for India and then on to Myanmar, Thailand, Malaysia and Indonesia before crossing the Timor Sea to reach Australia by Jan 5, 2016.

-After her arrival in Sydney, the plane will be shipped to America and flown across the US to complete the world flight in 2016.
+After she arrives in Sydney, the plane will be shipped to America and flown across the US to complete the world flight in 2016.

-The aviator started her journey from Farnborough, England, flew across Europe and the Mediterranean to Jordan, over the Arabian desert and across the Gulf of Oman.
+The aviator started her journey from Farnborough, England, and flew across Europe and the Mediterranean to Jordan, over the Arabian desert and the Gulf of Oman.